 We love summer for its beach days and fruity drinks and sundresses.
 We don’t love summer for its uncanny ability to foil our every attempt at sleeping comfortably.
 Between sweaty sheets and sticky skin, getting a good night’s rest can be tough when it’s a bajillion degrees.
-Here are six ways you might not have thought of.
+Here's how to sleep in hot weather.

 Does anything beat the clean, cozy feeling of hopping into bed right after showering?
 We think not, but doubly so when it’s super hot out.
 Taking a chilly shower right before going to sleep lowers your body temperature and wards off that sticky feeling you’re bound to get.